tonitech/vpn/intl.en-US/User Guide/Configure IPsec-VPN connections/Configure local gateways/Configure an IPsec-VPN connection through a Next-Generation Firewall (NGFW) device (Cisco).md

 ## Configure an IKEv1 VPN {#section_d12_sfd_xdb .section}

 **Prerequisites**

 -   An IPsec-VPN connection is created in an Alibaba Cloud VPC.
-For more information, see [创建IPsec连接](reseller.en-US/User Guide/Configure IPsec-VPN connections/Manage an IPsec-VPN connection/Create an IPsec-VPN connection.md#).
+For more information, see [Create an IPsec-VPN connection](reseller.en-US/User Guide/Configure IPsec-VPN connections/Manage an IPsec-VPN connection/Create an IPsec-VPN connection.md#).

 -   The configuration of the IPsec-VPN connection is downloaded.
-For more information, see [下载IPsec连接配置](reseller.en-US/User Guide/Configure IPsec-VPN connections/Manage an IPsec-VPN connection/Download the configuration of an IPsec-VPN connection.md#).
+For more information, see [Download the configuration of an IPsec-VPN connection](reseller.en-US/User Guide/Configure IPsec-VPN connections/Manage an IPsec-VPN connection/Download the configuration of an IPsec-VPN connection.md#).
 The configurations in the following table are used in this example.

 |Protocol|Configuration|Example value|
 |:-------|:------------|:------------|